 Every company is different, with unique business requirements, varying goals, and specific needs.
 And while they may offer similar services, every cloud services provider (CSP) and consultant has its own unique approach to cloud building, consulting services, and pricing as well.

-Fortunately, there are some basic steps to take that can give you a general idea of what to expect in terms of overall cloud migration costs.
+Fortunately, there are some basic steps to take that can give you a general idea of what to expect in terms of overall AWS cloud migration costs.
 Particularly if it’s an AWS Cloud service.

 1. Inventory your current IT infrastructure.

-Start by conducting an inventory of your current IT hardware and software assets.
+Your cloud migration cost model should start by conducting an inventory of your current IT hardware and software assets.
 Reach out to all departments to make sure you account for resources you may not be aware of due to shadow IT.
 Note relevant details such as purchase dates, maintenance contracts, warranty expiration dates, usage, and life cycle status.

 You’ll also need to gather all asset specifications, performance data, and the details of all running processes and network connections.
 You can use AWS’s Application Discovery Service to expedite this process and help you better understand your workloads.